-NOTE: The digital outputs used on the XL4 OCS are "sourcing" outputs.
+NOTE: The digital outputs used on the XL7 OCS are "sourcing" outputs.
 This means the output applies a positive voltage to the output pin when turned ON.
 When turned off, the output applies approximately zero volts with respect to the I/O ground.

-Figure 11.4 - Typical Output Wiring
+Figure 8.4 - Typical Output Wiring

-The digital outputs used in the XL4 OCS have electronic short circuit protection and current limiting.
+The digital outputs used in the XL7 OCS have electronic short circuit protection and current limiting.
 While these electronic protections work in most applications, some application may require external fusing on these outputs.

-The digital outputs in the XL4 OCS are typically controlled via %Q bits in the register mapping.
+The digital outputs in the XL7 OCS are typically controlled via %Q bits in the register mapping.
 Some of the outputs are designed for high-speed applications and can be used for PWM or frequency output applications.
 Please see the data sheet and the chapter on High Speed I/O for additional information.

-When the controller is stopped, the operation of each output is configurable.
+When the controller is stopped the operation of each output is configurable.
 The outputs can hold the state they were in before the controller stopped or they can go to a predetermined state.
 By default, digital outputs turn off.
-For more information on Stop State, see the Index to find pages referencing Cscape settings.
+For more information on stop state see the Index to find pages referencing Cscape settings.

-The digital outputs feature an output fault bit, %I32, will turn on if any of the outputs experience a short circuit, over-current, or the output driver overheats.
+The digital outputs feature an output fault bit. %I32 will turn on if any of the outputs experience a short circuit, over-current or the output driver overheats.

-11.5 Relay Outputs
+8.5 Relay Outputs

-Relay outputs are designed to switch loads that typically have high voltage, current requirements, or require isolation that relays provide.
+Relay outputs are designed to switch loads that typically have high voltage or current requirements or require the isolation that relays provide.

-NOTE: The design of the XL4 OCS does not require external coil power for the relays to function.
-The relays will activate anytime the XL4 OCS is powered.
+NOTE: The design of the XL7 OCS does not require external coil power for the relays to function.
+The relays will activate anytime the XL7 OCS is powered.

-There are several factors that should be considered when using relays.
+There are several factors that should be considered when using relays:

-Relay Life-Relays are mechanical devices that have a long but limited life.
+Relay Life - Relays are mechanical devices that have a long but limited life.
 Typically, switching more current limits the life of relays.
 Please check the data sheets at the end of this manual for expected relay life.

-Current / Temperature Derating-Products containing relays often have total current limits based on the ambient temperature of the application.
+Current / Temperature Derating - Products containing relays often have total current limits based on the ambient temperature of the application.
 Please see the product data sheet for current / temperature derating information for relays.

-Fusing-External fusing is generally required to protect the relays, devices, and wiring from shorts or overloads.
+Fusing - External fusing is generally required to protect the relays, devices and wiring from shorts or overloads.

-WARNING: To protect the module and associated wiring from load faults, use external (5A)fuse(s) as shown.
+Warning: To protect the module and associated wiring from load faults, use external (5A) fuse(s) as shown.
 Fuses of lower current or fusing for the entire system need to be in place to assure the maximum current rating of the unit is not exceeded.

-WARNING: Connecting high voltage to any I/O pin can cause high voltage to appear at other I/O pins.
+Warning: Connecting high voltage to any I/O pin can cause high voltage to appear at other I/O pins.

-Figure 11.5-Relay Fusing
+Figure 8.5 - Relay Fusing

-Protection for Inductive Loads - Inductive loads can cause reverse currents when they shut off that can shorten the life of relay contacts.
+Protection for Inductive Loads

+Inductive loads can cause reverse currents when they shut off that can shorten the life of relay contacts.
 Some protective measures need to be determined by an engineer.
-Below you will find recommendations that will work for many applications.
-If you have additional questions on protection from inductive load, consult an application engineer or Horner Technical Support.
-Details on devices that may protect outputs can be found in the Spark Quencher Datasheet, MAN0962, which is located on the website.
+If you have questions on protection from inductive load, consult Horner Automation Technical Support.
+Details on devices that may protect outputs can be found in the Spark Quencher Datasheet, MAN0962.

-Output State on Controller Stop - When the controller is stopped, the operation of each output is configurable.
+Output State on Controller Stop

+When the controller is stopped the operation of each output is configurable.
 The outputs can hold the state they were in before the controller stopped or they can go to a predetermined state.
 By default, relay outputs turn off.
-For more information on Stop State see the Index for Cscape settings pages.
+For more information on stop state see the Index for Cscape settings pages.

-11.6 Digital Inputs
+8.6 Digital Inputs

-NOTE: Refer to the datasheet for XL4 OCS model you are using for details on jumper settings.
+NOTE: Refer to the datasheet for XL7 OCS model being used for details on jumper settings.